package-url/purl-spec/PURL-TYPES.rst

 ``cpan`` for CPAN Perl packages:

 - The default respository is ``https://www.cpan.org/``.
-- To search CPAN it is recommended to use ``https://metacpan.org``.
 - The ``namespace``:
   - To refer to a CPAN distribution name, the ``namespace`` MUST be present.
 In this case, the namespace is the CPAN id of the author/publisher.
 It MUST be written uppercase, followed by the distribution name in the ``name`` component.
 A distribution name may NEVER contain the string ``::``.
   - To refer to a CPAN module, the ``namespace`` MUST be absent.
 The module name MAY contain zero or more ``::`` strings, and the module name MUST NOT contain a ``-``